XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 ## App Structure with Kotlin
 [Click here for an introduction from Google](<https://codelabs.developers.google.com/codelabs/build-your-first-android-app-kotlin/index.html?index=..%2F..index#0>)

+Versions used in this sample

+- Android Studio `3.4.2`
+- Java `12.0.1`

 ## Using Android Studio

 If we are using Android Studio to create this simple app, then make sure it is updated to the latest versions.